 “Your child must learn to obey, first and foremost, or you can never serve as his teacher.
 Teaching him to obey, to do his work and stick with it, to follow instructions, not to interrupt, and much more requires your diligent supervision and follow-through.
 Unless your children learn to listen to your directions and follow them, it doesn’t matter how fabulous your resources are.
 The first and foremost subject to teach is good behavior born of self-discipline. “ (In other words, teach them character!)

 Use God’s Word to correct and train their heart.
 His Word has power that our words don’t have, and our focus should be on the character issue of their heart, not their behavior.

-Another valuable part of keeping things organized is having a daily routine in the home.
+A valuable part of keeping things organized for me was having a daily routine in the home.
 If you’re daily accomplishing your priorities, you will have more peace and joy at the end of your day.

 Often we let the circumstances of the day determine our schedule, then we feel frustrated and stressed at the end of the day.
 Be sure to have a routine to guide your days and keep you on track.

 I don’t think I need to say more here.
 We all know that sometimes our hormones can make us irritable, and weepy.
 I wrote a series of posts on hormone imbalance that talks about the effect our hormones can have on us, and some ways to combat the problems hormones can bring.
 (Homeschooling & Hormones)

 Comparison is the thief of joy!
 Don’t allow yourself to fall into the trap of comparing yourself to other moms.
 Each of us has different circumstances, and God doesn’t call every homeschooling family to the same thing.

 Ask God what He wants for YOUR family, and be the mom God called YOU to be.